choovick/ps-jsonutils/README.md

 1. Arrays sub-objects are compared literally as strings after every object within array is sorted by keys and whole array is minified afterwards.

 2. Due to limitation of ConvertTo-Json in PowerShell 5.1 <https://github.com/PowerShell/PowerShell/issues/3705> object with case sensitive keys are not supported.
-E.g. Can't have object wil `KeyName` and `keyname`.
+E.g. Can't have object with `KeyName` and `keyname`.

 ## Install